-In the Integrative Ecology Lab at the UT-Chattanooga, we investigate how organisms respond to human-driven environmental change and apply ecological principles to understand implications for human health.
+In the Integrative Ecology Lab at the UT-Chattanooga, we investigate how organisms respond to human-driven environmental change.
 We use insects as our model species to explore developmental responses and changes in biodiversity in urban environments.

 To this day, I still believe that ecology, and science more broadly, can only be a vehicle for change, creativity and innovation when it reflects the diversity of the society it serves.
-To that end, my lab welcomes students, teachers and visiting scholars regardless of race, religion, gender identification, sexual orientation, age or disability status.
+To that end, I am recommitting myself to mentoring BIPOC students, teachers and visiting scholars.
+I will continue to advocate for diversity measures within the BGE department, and update my teaching materials to reflect the works of BIPOC scientists.